 - Training Cones or Markers – Cones help create target zones on the pitch and are widely used in professional fast bowling drills.

-- Empty Practice Net – Nets allow bowlers to train repeatedly without chasing the ball, making sessions more efficient.
+- Empty Practice Net – Nets allow bowlers to train repeatedly without chasing the cricket ball, making sessions more efficient.

 - Target Mat or Towel (Optional) – Placing a towel on a good length area helps bowlers focus on accuracy and repetition.